wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Since downloading of JRE requires manual acceptance of Oracle license, to simplify the deployment, download all the required software to the desktop for later uploading into the Ubuntu template image we will be creating as a precursor to the cluster deployment.

-Download the above software into a well-known downloads (e.g. %TEMP%/downloads on Windows or ~/downloads on Linux or Mac) directory on the local desktop.
+Download the above software into a well-known download directory (e.g. %TEMP%/downloads on Windows or ~/Downloads on most Linux distributions or Mac) on the local computer.

 ### CREATE UBUNTU VM
 In this step of the process we will create Ubuntu image with the pre-requisite software so that the image can be reused for provisioning several Cassandra nodes.